 The Department of History

-20th century U.S., Asian American, urban, race, immigration, politics and policy, modern China and the Chinese diaspora
+Asian American, urban, race, immigration, US and the world, modern China and the Chinese diaspora

 Phone: (646) 312-4340

 A native of California, Charlotte Brooks earned her B.A. in Chinese history from Yale University and worked in China and Hong Kong after college.
 She received her M.A. and Ph.D. in U.S. history from Northwestern University and taught at the University at Albany-SUNY, before coming to Baruch College.

 She is the author most recently of Between Mao and McCarthy: Chinese American Politics in the Cold War Years (University of Chicago Press, 2015).
 Based on extensive research in both English and Chinese-language sources, it is a comparative study of Chinese American political activism in New York and San Francisco between World War Two and the late 1960s.

 Currently, she is doing research for a book titled Immigrants from America: The Chinese American Second Generation in China, 1900-1949.
 Between fifteen and twenty percent of all Chinese American citizens in the first half of the twentieth century left the United States for China under the assumption that they would never permanently return to the land of their birth.
 Immigrants from America explores this little-known aspect of modern Chinese and American history through the lives of the thousands of Chinese Americans who settled in Shanghai, Guangzhou, Hong Kong, and the Pearl River Delta.